 Many aspects of housing valuation can be affected by the actions of local government.
 As indicated, schools, commercial space, amenities, and jobs all influence the local housing market.
-If one of the key tenants of good government is growth in property values and good neighborhoods, then both government and its citizens have common cause in working together.
+If one key tenet of good government is growth in property values and good neighborhoods, then both government and its citizens have common cause in working together.